Software design pattern: Object-oriented programming

 Object-oriented design patterns typically show relationships and interactions between classes or objects, without specifying the final application classes or objects that are involved.
 Patterns that imply mutable state may be unsuited for functional programming languages.
 Some patterns can be rendered unnecessary in languages that have built-in support for solving the problem they are trying to solve, and object-oriented patterns are not necessarily suitable for non-object-oriented languages.

 Examples

 Design patterns can be organized into groups based on what kind of problem they solve.
-Creational patterns create objects.
-Structural patterns organize classes and objects to form larger structures that provide new functionality.
-Behavioral patterns describe collaboration between objects.